-Because of the long chain structure of the fatty acid that composed of 16, 18 or any other big number of carbon atoms, we can write it in a short from like: CH3 (CH2)n COO-, the (n) refers to the number of carbons.
+Because of the long chain structure of the fatty acid that composed of 16 or 18 or other big numbers of carbon atoms, we can write it in a short from like: CH3 (CH2)n COO-, the (n) refers to number of carbons.

-Due to long chain we usually get in the fatty acid, we have to number the carbons in the chain.
-It has different ways to number these carbons;
+Due to this long chain we have to number the carbons in the chain, how we do number the carbons?